 From December 2012 to October 2014, NAB Labs worked with a number of broadcasters and transmission equipment manufacturers to conduct field tests of all-digital AM.
 Tests were conducted at nine locations (see graphic), spanning a variety of station types and geographic locations.
 This work was summarized in a technical paper that was published in the Proceedings of the 2015 NAB Broadcast Engineering Conference.

-The HD Radio in-band/on-channel (IBOC) digital radio system, developed by iBiquity Digital Corporation and standardized by the National Radio Systems Committee (NRSC), can operate in two fundamental modes: hybrid and all-digital.
+The HD Radio in-band/on-channel (IBOC) digital radio system, developed by iBiquity Digital Corporation (now Xperi) and standardized by the National Radio Systems Committee (NRSC), can operate in two fundamental modes: hybrid and all-digital.
 The hybrid mode, which utilizes a radio signal consisting of the legacy analog signal (AM or FM), was authorized for use in the U.S. by the FCC in 2002, and at present over 2,200 radio stations are broadcasting a hybrid HD Radio signal.